-Designing a full landscape requires an artful process of sharing ideas and color palettes.
+Designing a full landscape requires an artful process of sharing ideas.
 I'll either hand draw, to scale, a plan view of the new landscape, in phases to be approved of, or use a mix of AutoCAD and Adobe Creative suite.

-Most homeowners budget 10% of the value of their home for the entirety of their outdoor space.
+Most homeowners budget 10% of the value of their home for their outdoor space.

 Real Estate Staging

 Curb appeal is crucial and yet so many choose to forego a simple re-design when money spent will ensure a good first impression.
 "Staged" landscape designs are based on the architecture and location of the home, as well as the aesthetic of the interior stagers.